intuition-dev/INTUITION/README.md

 <img src="https://metabake.github.io/MetaBake-Docs/logo.jpg" width="100">

-### MetaBake is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
+### MetaBake is the extensible open source LOW-CODE productivity tool for programmers; including dynamic apps and data binding.

 #### MetaBake works via static generation; with Pug, Markdown and more; including dynamic apps and data binding.
 We aim to grow the popularity of low-code. *'All My Friends Know a low-coder.'*

-MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.
+MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging LOW-CODE pillars for high development productivity.

 ## Install